Relintai/pandemonium_engine_docs/community/contributing/class_reference_writing_guidelines.rst

 - `<signal>` (in its `<description>` tag; arguments don't take separate documentation strings)
 - `<constant>`

 Write in a clear and simple language.
-Always follow the :ref:`writing guidelines
+Always follow the `writing guidelines
 <doc_docs_writing_guidelines>` to keep your descriptions short and easy to read.
 **Do not leave empty lines** in the descriptions: each line in the XML file will result in a new paragraph, even if it is empty.